+The safety case outcome defines the safe operational envelope of the plant or activity, identifying the limits and conditions that must be maintained to ensure nuclear safety.
 In the nuclear industry, safety depends on intelligent planning, proper design and backup systems, operational resilience, high-quality components, and a well-developed safety culture.
 At the end of the nuclear fuel cycle, it is necessary to ensure the safety of radioactive waste at all stages, including its final disposal.
-These specialized consultants ensure that the safety case documentation needed to support large-scale construction activities for nuclear new construction sites is robust, complete and meets rigorous regulatory expectations.
+Specialized consultants are employed to ensure that the safety case documentation needed to support large-scale construction activities for nuclear new construction sites is robust, complete and meets rigorous regulatory expectations.